 Here’s the latest on the investigation into the deadliest day for U.S. police since 9/11:

-During his hours-long standoff with police, Johnson said he was ready to kill more cops with bombs, Dallas Police Chief David Brown told CNN.
+During his hourslong standoff with police, Johnson said he was ready to kill more cops with bombs, Dallas police Chief David Brown told CNN.

 “We had negotiated with him for about two hours, and he just basically lied to us – playing games, laughing at us, singing, asking how many (police officers) did he get and that he wanted to kill some more and that there were bombs there,” Brown said.

-A search of the gunman’s home revealed he had supplies to make explosives.
+A search of the gunman’s home revealed he had plenty of supplies to make explosives.
 Brown said police found bomb-making materials and a journal that suggested Johnson had been practicing detonations and appeared ready to take aim at larger targets.

 It was enough, Brown said, to have “devastating effects on our city.”

-Johnson ‘liked’ a group that called for violence against police
+He ‘liked’ a group that called for violence against police